Social Inhibition (Definition + Examples)

 What Is Social Inhibition?

 Social inhibition, also known as behavioral inhibition, is the tendency to avoid certain behaviors in social situations, including social interactions.
-Many psychologists also define social inhibition as the tendency to “reduce” your behavior around people versus when you are alone.
+Many psychologists also define social inhibition as the tendency to limit the expression of emotions and behaviors in social contexts.

 Although social inhibition hasn’t been studied thoroughly, some psychologists believe that it could have a strong link to social anxiety disorder.
 There is still a lot more to learn on this subject, but taking a closer look at being “shy” could give us some important insight into the development of anxiety and other mental conditions.